aduros/ai.vim/README.md

 # 🤖 ai.vim

-A simple Neovim plugin for generating and editing text using OpenAI and GPT.
+A minimalist Neovim plugin for generating and editing text using OpenAI and GPT.

-> Status: pre-alpha

 ## Features